 They bring expertise on a variety of subjects, ranging from government policy and climate computer models to the impacts of climate change on human migration.

 GSI director Professor Tim Lenton said “The Global Systems Institute is uniting a trans-disciplinary group of researchers, educators and partners.
 Joint appointments such as these, with the Met Office, help us build the kind of collaborations we need to come up with networked solutions to complex global problems.”

 Catherine Bradshaw said “I am delighted to have become one of the new joint Met Office/GSI Lecturers!
 It’s an exciting opportunity to join-up the cutting-edge research of the University with the possibility of turning that science into new operational systems at the Met Office.”

 “This position allows me to create new interdisciplinary links with University of Exeter researchers in order to build bigger project ideas that answer more wide-ranging questions: from the initial understanding and assessment of climate-related risks all the way to predicting and mitigating or adapting to potential impacts.”

 Joint Centre for Excellence in Environmental Intelligence

 The new Joint Centre for Excellence in Environmental Intelligence launched in July 2020 marks an exciting new chapter in our partnership with the Met Office.
-Led by Professor Richard Everson and Professor Gavin Shaddick, the Joint Centre will bring together experts in environment and climate science and data science and AI to focus on utilising the power of data to transform our understanding of a changing environment and find solutions to the challenges that this presents.
+Co-directed by Professor Gavin Shaddick (University of Exeter) and Dr Kristine Dale (Met Office), the Joint Centre will bring together experts in environment and climate science and data science and AI to focus on utilising the power of data to transform our understanding of a changing environment and find solutions to the challenges that this presents.